dylanlee/ShiftFinder/README.md

 "VizResults.ipynb" uses the A_i map created in "RunTiles.ipynb" to produce most of the rest of the results presented in the paper.

 Each of these notebooks cells are commented and there is also some documentation in each notebook to provide a broader overview of what individual cells are doing.
+"CreateOnDiskDataset.ipynb" and "RunTiles.ipynb" can be run with a small test area as a way to demonstrate the method.

 ## Other analysis and code